-Using a quick and easy marinade, Cuban Mojo Chicken is tender and juicy, every bite having a complex flavor of herbs, citrus, and spices.
-The citrus caramelizing on the grill makes the skin crispy while keeping the meat mouthwateringly delicious.
+Using a quick and easy marinade, this Cuban Mojo Chicken recipe is tender and juicy, every bite having a complex flavor of herbs, citrus, and spices.
+The citrus caramelizing on the grill makes the skin crispy while keeping the meat mouthwateringly delicious, it is equally delicious roasted whole in the oven with roasted halves of oranges to squeeze over the top at the end.
 This Mojo Sauce is perfect with chicken, pork, and seafood, it has a complex depth of flavor that works great with the smoke from the fire.

 In Cuba, Cuban Mojo Sauce uses sour, bitter oranges as a main ingredient in the marinade.
 Bitter orange or Seville oranges are typically used, I don’t have either of these in the shops where I live so I use the zest of the orange to help complement the juice and give it a little more of the authentic flavor of bitter orange.